“All-around.” If there’s one phrase to describe University of Michigan freshman Brandon Graham, that’s it.

 “I would say to any student that the best thing to do when you enter a career center is ask, ‘Who is the SkillsUSA advisor and when can I join?’ ”

-Brandon Graham is now in his eighth year as a defensive end for the Philadelphia Eagles, was a first round draft choice in the 2010 NFL Draft out of University of Michigan, and made second team All-Pro by the Associated Press last year.
+Brandon Graham is a defensive end for the Philadelphia Eagles, was a first round draft choice in the 2010 NFL Draft out of University of Michigan, and made second team All-Pro by the Associated Press in 2016.